mobify/mobify-code-style/css/class-naming-conventions/readme.md

 ### Sub-components

-Sub-components are elements that are child to its parent component.
-The classname should be formatted as such: `c-[parent-component-name]__[sub-component-name]`.
+Sub-components are elements that are descendants of their parent component.
+Their classnames should be formatted as such: `c-[parent-component-name]__[sub-component-name]`.
 Sub-components do not, and should not, have sub-components of their own.
-If you find you need to write a sub-sub-component, instead just treat it as a sub-component – sub-components are only ever child to the parent component.
+If you find you need to write a sub-sub-component, instead just treat it as a sub-component.

 Like components, these should always live at the root level of a file.
 Avoid nesting these within the parent component or another sub-component.